codingblocks/eck-k8s-skaffold/readme.md

 In this presentation we are going to build a local development environment for the Elastic Stack that will be easy to work with in Kubernetes.

-Everything you need to run this environment is up on Github, there is a link in the description.
+The code for this up on Github, there is a link in the description.
 Of course, I tried to make it as easy as possible to get started.
 I tried to be really careful when I did this, because sometimes presentations or videos or blogs will boil something down to a really simple prototype.
 As soon as you try to make any changes, the whole thing falls apart because the prototype was designed to be demonstratable, not for production.

 I want this demonstration to be different.
 I want to give you something you can take and make your own.
 In fact we'll be creating and evolving several different envronments throughout this talk.